 - Today, you can only add individuals to the members and admin lists.
 In the next iteration you'll be able to add multiple AD security groups or modern groups to these lists to allow for easier management.

-Directly push apps to end users (Roadmap Item - not yet implemented)
+Directly push apps to end users (available since February 2018)

 During the preview, end users can install apps by clicking the link or visiting Microsoft AppsSource.
 But many organizations would like to push apps directly to end users.